Language | English (US) |

 Presentation: Advanced recipe concepts, BitBake variable assignment syntax, overrides and variable flags, append files, PACKAGECONFIG, include and require directives, versioning and priority, debugging recipes, devshell, oe-pkgdata-util and other tools, QA checks.

-Presentation: Customizing images, creating image recipes, package groups, image features, adding users and groups, configuring file and directory permissions, post-install scripts, changing the image format, creating distro configuration files, distribution variables, distro features, enabling package management, tips for customization and layer management.
+Presentation: Customizing images, creating image recipes, package groups, image features, adding users and groups, configuring file and directory permissions, post-install scripts, changing the image format, creating distro configuration files, distribution variables, distro features, template files, enabling package management, tips for customization and layer management.

 Presentation: Working with SDKs (Software Development Kits), components of an SDK (toolchain, sysroot, scripts and additional tools), toolchain types, generating SDKs, meta-toolchain, populate_sdk and populate_sdk_ext, installing and using SDKs, Extensible SDK (eSDK) and the devtool tool.